Order now and get 33% off this book & 50% off my upcoming Blender 2.8 book.

 And this is only a simple key combination – imagine the totally (NOT) fictive replacement of all user interface icons that you interact in the user interface … twice … in 6 days.

-What I want to emphasize here is not that this is a bad thing or that I hate developers (I’m a dev 😉 ) – it’s amazing to see Blender grow so fast and being developed further, both feature- and design-wise.
-But it’s just much too early to document anything about the current state in a written form.
+What I want to emphasize here is not that this is a bad thing or that I hate developers (I’m a dev – even a Blender dev 😉 ) – it’s amazing to see Blender grow so fast and being developed further, both feature- and design-wise.
+But it’s just a tiny bit too early to document anything about the current state in a written form.

-But one thing is sure: When there is a stable version of Blender 2.8 – and I don’t mean the very first official release of 2.8 then I’ll definitely tackle this beast.
-And I’ve got some very interesting ideas in my mind to make you participate more easily on that – stay tuned!
+Having said that: When there is a stable version of Blender 2.8 – and I don’t mean the very first official release of 2.8 (more likely 2.81/2.82) then I’ll definitely tackle this beast.
+And I’ve got some very interesting ideas in my mind to let you participate more easily on that – stay tuned!

 Vouchers & Affiliates... if you need support or want to support me ...

-If you are a student, totally into the book but can’t afford to pay the whole price, then contact me and I’ll see what I can do to make you happy 🙂 I started super small many years ago – one person, a very low client/payment ratio and no work to do – so I still remember very vividly how it is to be short on cash.
+If you are a student and low on cash or totally into the book but can’t afford to pay the whole price, then contact me and I’ll see what I can do to make you happy 🙂 I started super small many years ago – one person, a very low client/payment ratio and no work to do – so I still remember very vividly how it is to be short on cash.
 Watch out for our specials and DM / mail me if you’re uncertain if you’re eligible for the reduced rate – I’m not here to rip you off.

 If you want to endorse our product digitally, contact me as well – I’d love to have you on-board!